AdobeDocs/uxp-photoshop-plugin-samples/secure-storage-sample/README.md

 # Secure Storage Sample

-This is a simple example plugin which demonstrates how we can store a value using the SecureStorage uxp API.
+This is a simple example plugin which demonstrates how we can store a value using the SecureStorage UXP API.
 No build steps are required to run the plugin.

 ## Loading in Photoshop